Skip to content

 Condition

-A rule without conditions is going to be always accepted when evaluated.
-A condition determines if a rule is going to be accepted or not.
+A rule without conditions is always accepted when evaluated.
+A condition determines whether a rule is accepted or not.
+Conditions are added by chaining methods after to.

 There are three types of conditions: Count, Is, Chance.